hbcbh1999/writings/philosophy/truth.md

 and its predictions have been verified to an even greater degree.
 The key point here is that anything that is true today is just one test away from being false tomorrow.

-This doesn't mean things that were true and are now false suddenly lose there usefulness.
+This doesn't mean things that were true and are now false suddenly lose their usefulness.
 Classical Mechanics isn't a perfectly accurate model of how the universe actually works, but that doesn't stop it from being true enough to suffice for solving lots of real-world engineering problems.

 This is the idea of truth as a tool, a tool we use to make predictions about the universe, and a tool we use to understand that universe.
 But like all tools the scientific truth can be sharpened and we can build ourselves newer and better tools as our understanding changes.